Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_ios.md

 Next create the [SdkEditorModule.swift](../ios/SdkEditorModule.swift) file to initialize the SDK dependencies.
 This class also allows you to customize many Video and Photo Editor SDK features i.e. min/max video durations, export flow, order of effects and others.
 <details>
-<summary>IHow to create a file in Xcode?</summary>
+<summary>How do I create a file in Xcode?</summary>
 <br>
-To create a files go to File -> New -> File in Xcode:
+To create files, go to File -> New -> File in Xcode:

 ![Adding a new Swift file s_1.1](/assets/images/screenshot_1.png)
 ![Adding a new Swift file s_5](/assets/images/screenshot_5.png)